phillycommunitywireless/docs/docs/device-configs/configure-ap-mesh.md

 4. Press `Adopt` to adopt the AP Mesh Unit.
 5. Adoption can take a while.
 Try refreshing the Hostifi portal and/or browser.
 6. If it doesn't work, try the set inform command again.
+7. To upgrade firmware from within Hostifi, go to the individual device settings, and under Manage, paste the link for the firmware version to upgrade it.

 ## Troubleshooting